TIMELESS TREASURES

 Credit: Alicia Christin Gerald

-Most of us have cherished the comfort of hugging a teddy bear during childhood.
+Most of us were lucky enough to hug a teddy bear during childhood.
 But among the different types of soft stuffed bears, there is undoubtedly a highlight: the famous Care Bears.
-With their catchy name and vibrant colors, these cuddly stuffed animals arrived in the 1980s to transform the world of plush toys.
+With their catchy name and nice colors, these stuffed animals arrived in the 1980s to transform the world of plush toys.

-Originally conceived as illustrations for greeting cards, these adorable bears quickly won the public's hearts, soon evolving into toys and later becoming the stars of numerous television shows and movies.
+Originally conceived as illustrations for greeting cards, these adorable bears quickly won the public's hearts, evolving into toys and later becoming the stars of numerous TV shows and movies.
 You're remembering your favorite teddy bear right now, aren't you?

 3